keshavswaroop/aws-python-project/README.md

 ## Why This Project?

 This project focuses on production-readiness rather than tutorials, covering deployment safety, scalability, security, and operational visibility.

+---

+## Security

+- Secrets managed using AWS Secrets Manager
+- Secrets injected into ECS tasks at runtime
+- No secrets stored in code, Terraform state, or CI pipelines
+- Least-privilege IAM permissions applied to ECS roles